joannaleecy/windows-uwp-pr.ja-jp/windows-apps-src/gaming/tutorial--adding-a-user-interface.md

                     ),
                 m_textBrush.Get()
                 );
-            // Draw a rectangle for the touch input for the fire control. d2dContext->DrawRectangle(
+            // Draw a rectangle for the touch input of the fire control. d2dContext->DrawRectangle(
                 D2D1::RectF(
                     windowBounds.Width - GameConstants::TouchRectangleSize,